 An account opened by a financial institution in the syndicate’s name to deposit the co-owners contributions to the contingency fund .
-This distinct account should be set up to avoid intermingling the amounts deposited to the general operation fund (for day to day operations) with those deposited into the contingency fund.
+This distinct account should be set up to avoid intermingling the amounts deposited to the general operation fund (for day-to-day operations) with those deposited into the contingency fund and into the self-insurance fund.

 November 1st 2016 - A condominium syndicate has the obligation to report its operations using the fund basis of accounting.
 The article 1071 of the Civil Code of Quebec imposes indeed the creation of a contingency fund.
 Every condominium has to set up accounts distinguishing the general fund for common operations, sometimes called the administration funds, and the contingency funds.